MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/01-MiniLab_Conditional Access Azure MFA.md

 ![Overview diagram of how Conditional Access works to secure the sign-in process](../../Linked_Image_Files/demo_conditional_access_image1.png)

-In this demonstration you will create a basic Conditional Access policy to prompt for MFA when a user signs in to the Azure portal.
+In this mini-lab you will create a basic Conditional Access policy to prompt for MFA when a user signs in to the Azure portal.

 First, create a Conditional Access policy and assign your test group of users as follows: